Side hustles: you’ve heard about them, and you probably have friends doing them.

 You can also earn money by saving, right?

 The Trim app is like having your own personal savings manager service.
 It works like this: you link your bank account to the app, and Trim does a full analysis of your financial activities.

 And it’s like working with a personalized money manager, as it looks at your spending for patterns you can improve on.
 Then it also takes proactive steps for you.

-These include things like searching for cheaper ways to save on groceries or finding subscriptions you should cancel.
+These include things like searching for cheaper ways to save on groceries, save on electricity, or finding subscriptions you should cancel.
 They’ll even negotiate with your cable company on your behalf!